 “Well, you’re doing it wrong,” she hissed.

-His lip curled into a sneer.
+His lip curled.
 “You have no idea what you’re talking about,” he spat.

 Every writer here just went

 Sorry, guys.
 My mind is sick and twisted.

 Anyway, if you tag every single line of dialogue, you bog down your pacing.
 Here’s the same bad dialogue without tags: